-- Students are required to see the appropriate Head Teacher before work placement to organise alternate arrangements for assessment tasks scheduled during work placement. - If an assessment task is due during work placement, the student must see the Deputy Principal before work placement to negotiate whether the task will be submitted to the Deputy Principal either before work placement or on the due date. - Receipt to acknowledge that the Head Teacher has received the assessment task must be kept by the student.
+Students are required to see the appropriate Head Teacher before work placement to organise alternative arrangements for assessment tasks scheduled during work placement.

+If an assessment task is due during work placement, the student must see the Head Teacher before work placement to negotiate whether the task will be submitted either before work placement or on the due date.